Impact of Community Structure on Cascades: Poisson Degree Distributions

-It is interesting to note that in the case of identical Poisson distributions within each community and with additive advertisement strategy, the contagion threshold is the same as if there was only one community.
-The derivation of contagion threshold match with the ones presented in~\cite{amini2010bootstrap,lelarge2012diffusion} for case of one community.
+It is interesting to note that given assumptions of Theorems \ref{thm:poissreduc} and Theorems \ref{thm:symmreduc}, the contagion threshold is the same as if there was only one community.
+The derivation of contagion threshold then matches the ones presented in~\cite{Amini2010,Lelarge2012} for the case of one community.